UPDATED: January 28th, 2018. Originally Posted: June 2014.

-- Different Sizes: Each model (40L, 55L, and 70L) come in a Small/Medium or a Medium/Large size.
+- Different Sizes: Each model (40L, 55L, and 70L) comes in a Small/Medium or a Medium/Large size.
 This is great because someone who is 5’3″ will want a different backpack than someone who is 6’1″.
 Most travel backpacks don’t offer this feature.

 - Carry-on Size: Both the 40L and the 55L models are carry-on size (although, with the 55L, you might have to pack the detachable daypack into the bag because it could put you over the limit.
 It depends on the airline).
 The 70L might be too big to carry-on but you may be able to sneak it by.
 NOTE: Be sure to check the airline’s rules as they’re always changing.

 - Carry Handles: The Farpoint has two carry handles — one on the side and one on the top.
-It probably doesn’t seem like a huge deal now, but these come is super handy when you’re moving your bag around.
+It probably doesn’t seem like a huge deal now, but these come in super handy when you’re moving your bag around.

 - Fairly Lightweight: The 40L model weighs just under 3lbs, and the 55L weighs about 1lb more.
 These aren’t the lightest weight backpacks, but they’re far from the heaviest.